textileio/bidbot/README.md

 The `bidbot` talks to the Auctioneer through libp2p pubsub topics.
 This is the same technology used by many `libp2p` applications such as `lotus`.
 Through these topics, your `bidbot` daemon will receive new *auctions* and can send *bids* to participate.

 Whenever you win an auction, your `lotus-miner` will receive the deal proposal for the corresponding data so you can accept it, and a *ProposalCid* is generated.
-After acceptance, your `bidbot` will automatically download the *PayloadCid* data from the URL or IPFS multiaddrs given, and import it as you generally do with offline deals, simulating the following commands you might be aware of: `lotus-miner storage-deals import-data <dealCid> <carFilePath>`
+After acceptance, your `bidbot` will automatically download the *PayloadCid* data via the URL or IPFS multiaddrs given by the client, and import it as you generally do with offline deals, simulating the following commands you might be aware of: `lotus-miner storage-deals import-data <dealCid> <carFilePath>`

 The `carFilePath` is the CAR file that `bidbot` generated after downloading the deals data.
 The *dealCid* is the *ProposalCid* of the proposal you previously accepted from the Auctioneer.